hsf-training/hsf-training-singularity-webpage/index.md

 {% comment %} This is a comment in Liquid {% endcomment %}

 > ## Prerequisites
->
+> * Basic knowledge of the Unix Shell, e.g., from the [carpentry course](https://swcarpentry.github.io/shell-novice/).
-> Access to a computing system with Singularity available.
+> * Access to a computing system with Singularity available.
->
-> Optional: a computer with superuser permissions and Singularity installed.
+>   Optional: a computer with superuser permissions and Singularity installed {: .prereq}
-{: .prereq}

 {% include curriculum.html %}